Inland, within a hollow Vale, I stood,

 Only the Nations shall be great and free.

-We are busy working to bring William Wordsworth's "Inland, within a hollow Vale, I stood" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring William Wordsworth's "Inland, within a hollow Vale, I stood" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Inland, within a hollow Vale, I stood" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.